hyds/hds-merge-db/README.md

 ### Orphans

-For the example above, we will have changed the results table with no respect for the samples table.
+For the example above, we will have changed the RESULTS table with no respect for the SAMPLES table.
 So we have potentially just created orphan records.
-To take care of orphans can simply say that the results table was subordinate to the samples table.
+To take care of orphans can simply say that the RESULTS table was subordinate to the SAMPLES table.
-This way, any changes to SAMPLES.SAMPNUM will cascade down to the RESULTS table We could specify such like so:
+This way, when a clash occurs, any changes that are made to SAMPLES.SAMPNUM will cascade down to the RESULTS table.
+We could specify such like so:

 ``` ini